tobilobasalawu/Ocean-Vault/README.md

 ```

 ## Deployment
-To deploy the application, you can use a hosting service like Heroku, AWS, or DigitalOcean.
+To deploy the application, you can use a hosting service like Vercel.
 Make sure to configure the environment variables on the hosting platform according to the steps above.

-## Known Issues
-Currently, Appwrite is experiencing technical difficulties, which may affect the sign-in/sign-up functionality of the application.
-If you encounter issues with authentication, please try again later.

 ## Contributing
 We welcome contributions to the Ocean Vault project.
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.